ChimeraTK/DeviceAccess/doc/change-requests/CR-008-daq-frame-dma-ring-buffer.md

   newest fully written frame without side effects; a pop-bar read returns the oldest unread frame and advances the dequeue state.
 Both perform one frame read for the whole frame (all offset-slices together).
+- For the whole read the served frame's buffers are held out of the descriptor ring (they are not handed back to the engine), so the engine cannot overwrite them and a torn frame can never be delivered.
+Afterwards the pop read returns the consumed buffers to the engine; the peek read returns them to the set of complete frames (DONE), without touching the engine.
 - Frame read: allocate/pin host buffers and expose their physical addresses (buffer allocator, e.g. `u-dma-buf` model), program the S2MM descriptor ring, start the S2MM controller, walk the descriptors from `rxsof` to